Support Market Black-Owned Businesses during Black History Month

 BLMF Literary Saloon

 The BLMF Literary Saloon in the lower levels of Pike Place Market is a book lover’s dream with literature filling the windows, lining the shelves and piled around the floor.
-For more than 17 years, owner J.B.
+For 26 years, owner J.B.
 Johnson is always helpful with friendly, knowledgeable service and an eclectic collection to tailor recommendations just for you.

 East Africa Fine Art